Complex extension of optical flow and its practical evaluation for undersampled dynamic MRI

 \subsection{MRI modelling}

 Solving the inverse problem in MRI imaging in its simplest form leads to inverting the discrete Fourier transform.
 Given enough measurements (i.e.~ enough coverage of Fourier space/k-space) this problem is well-posed by the stable invertibility of the Fourier transform.
 In practice, however, multiple receiver coils (here are the measurements detected) and undersampling lead to an ill-posed inverse problem.
 The MRI forward operator maps a complex-valued image $\rho_t$ (which in our case is a time slice of a temporal sequence of images) to some complex space $Y_t$, where $Y_t$ depends on the undersampling factor and the number of receiver coils.
-For instance, in a continuous setting one could choose $\rho\in L^p((0,T);BV(\Omega))$, hence $\rho_t\in BV(\Omega)$, or similar spaces with more regularity \cite{jointDenoising_Burger}.
+For instance, in a continuous setting one could choose real and imaginary parts of the image $\rho$ as elements of $L^p((0,T);BV(\Omega))$, hence the respective time marginals are in $BV(\Omega)$ \cite{jointDenoising_Burger}, where

+is the space of functions of bounded variation \cite{Ambrosio_FunctionsOfBoundedVariation} on $\Omega\subset\R^2$.
+Similar spaces with more regularity are also possible.
 In a discrete setting (which will be considered in this article) we take $\rho\in X=\C^{N_t\times N_x\times N_y}$, where $N_t$, $N_x$ and $N_y$ denote the number of dimensions in the temporal, $x$ and $y$ direction, respectively.
 Therefore, it is $\rho_t\in X_t=\C^{N_x\times N_y}$ for each time slice.
 We next introduce the forward operator describing the measurements.
 Denoting by $N_c$ the number of receiver coils, we have $Y_t=\C^{N_c\times N_{k,t}}$, $t=1,\ldots,N_t$, as the measurement space.
 Here, $N_{k,t}$ denotes the number of measured k-space points at time $t$ after the undersampling has been applied.
 With the Fourier operator $F$, the coil sensitivity operators $C_{t,i}$ and the undersampling operators $S_{t}$ (see \cref{sec:undersampling} for details) we can find for the $i$-th component (i.e.~ coil) of the MRI forward operator $A_t$ at time point $t$